-What is Society Registration in India
+What is Society Registration

 Society is an association of persons who came together to deliberate and act jointly on mutual consent to attain a common objective.
 Societies are registered to attain to promote social welfare such as education, arts, culture, charity, religion, sports, music, etc.